graphql/graphql-js/CONTRIBUTING.md

 To release a new version on NPM, first ensure all tests pass with `npm test`, then use `npm version patch|minor|major` in order to increment the version in package.json and tag and commit a release.
-Then `git push --tags` this change so Travis CI can deploy to NPM. *Do not run `npm publish` directly.*
+Then `git push && git push --tags` this change so Travis CI can deploy to NPM. *Do not run `npm publish` directly.*
 Once published, add [release notes](https://github.com/graphql/graphql-js/tags).
 Use [semver](http://semver.org/) to determine which version part to increment.